 Read the descriptions of clothes or parts of clothes.
+What is the word for each one?

 The first letter is already there.
 There is one space for each other letter in the word.

 0 You wear this on your head.